bigbite/macy.js/README.md

 ---

 ## *Notes*
-- Browser support for all major browsers including IE9+
+- Browser support for all major browsers including IE11+
+- To support IE10 a dataset polyfill will have to be added